-The Company provides certain managers an opportunity to earn an annual cash incentive bonus.
-These bonus opportunities are established pursuant to the Company's 2017 Incentive Plan.
-Although the amount of the bonus actually paid to a manager is determined by the Committee in its sole discretion, it is generally based on Company, business unit, and/or individual performance against established targets during the previous year.
+The Company provides certain managers with an opportunity to earn an annual cash incentive bonus.
+These bonus opportunities are established pursuant to the Company's 2017 and 2023 Incentive Plans.
+Although the amount of the bonus actually paid to a manager is determined by the Committee in its sole discretion, it is generally based upon Company, business unit, and/or individual performance against established targets for the year of grant.
 Target bonus opportunities are established as a percentage of base salary.
-The Committee generally excludes the senior management team (consisting of the CEO and approximately three to five top executives working most closely to him) from the annual cash incentive bonus and did so again in 2021.
+The Committee generally excludes the senior management team (consisting of the CEO and approximately three to five top executives working most closely to him) from the annual cash incentive bonus and did so again in 2023.
 Instead, the senior management team is granted Performance Awards, as described below.
 Participation in the annual cash incentive bonus program is limited to approximately 350-400 managers worldwide.

-Under the annual incentive plan, a bonus at the targeted level is paid only if the Committee determines that the performance levels that it considers appropriate for the particular year have been achieved.
+Under the Annual Incentive Plan, a bonus at the targeted level is paid only if the Committee determines that the performance levels that it considers appropriate for the particular year have been achieved.
 Lesser cash incentives may be paid if such performance levels are not achieved, and larger incentives will be paid if performance exceeds such levels.
 Threshold performance levels are also established and performance below the threshold levels would generally result in no bonus being earned.
 Maximum performance levels are also established.
 The threshold, target and maximum performance levels are established by reference to the annual operating plan approved by the Board of Directors.